How to Determine Whether Street Traffic Signal Lights Require Replacement?

 Increase in Traffic Flow

-A significant increase in street traffic flow can render the existing street traffic signal lights inadequate.
+A significant increase in street traffic flow can make the existing street traffic signal lights inadequate.
 For example, a previously – installed one – way street traffic signal light may struggle to cope with the increased volume, leading to reduced intersection – passing efficiency, long waiting times for vehicles and pedestrians, and subsequent traffic congestion.
 In such scenarios, upgrading to street traffic signal lights with more advanced control functions, such as multi – phase or intelligent – sensing control, can enhance the intersection’s traffic – handling capacity.

 Change in Environmental Conditions